finnsson/vicejs/README.md

 ## TODO

+* babel-snabbdom-jsx should handle vicejs custom elements-functions.
+* create decorator for vice in order to ease export-syntax
+* use tup instead of npm as task manager
 * write unit tests
 * add mixin-ability.
 Mixins should be able to listen on events automatically, not just add methods.